microsoft/Windows-iotcore-samples/Samples/RFIDForIoT/CS/README.md

 ## Deploy your app

 1. With the application open in Visual Studio, set the architecture in the toolbar dropdown.
-We use `ARM` since we used the Raspberry Pi, but if you’re building for MinnowBoard Max, remember to select `x86`.
+We use `ARM` since we used the Raspberry Pi, but if youâ€™re building for MinnowBoard Max, remember to select `x86`.

 2. Next, in the Visual Studio toolbar, click on the `Local Machine` dropdown and select `Remote Machine`

     ![RemoteMachine Target](../../../Resources/images/HelloWorld/cs-remote-machine-debugging.png)

 3. At this point, Visual Studio will present the **Remote Connections** dialog.
-If you previously used [PowerShell](https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/powershell) to set a unique name for your device, you can enter it here (in this example, we’re using **my-device**).
+If you previously used [PowerShell](https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/powershell) to set a unique name for your device, you can enter it here (in this example, weâ€™re using **my-device**).
 Otherwise, use the IP address of your Windows IoT Core device.
 After entering the device name/IP select `Universal` for Windows Authentication, then click **Select**.

     ![Remote Machine Debugging](../../../Resources/images/HelloWorld/cs-remote-connections.PNG)